 Any SPS or PPS RBSP that is referred to by a picture of the access unit containing a recovery point SEI message or by any picture in a subsequent access unit in decoding order shall be available to the decoding process prior to its activation, regardless of whether or not the decoding process is started at the beginning of the bitstream or with the access unit, in decoding order, that contains the recovery point SEI message.

-recovery_poc_cnt specifies the recovery point of decoded pictures with nuh_layer_id equal to targetLayerId in output order.
-If there is a picture picB with nuh_layer_id equal to targetLayerId that follows the current picture picA but precedes an access unit containing an IRAP picture with nuh_layer_id equal to targetLayerId in decoding order and PicOrderCnt( picB ) is equal to PicOrderCnt( picA ) plus the value of recovery_poc_cnt, where PicOrderCnt( picA ) and PicOrderCnt( picB ) are the PicOrderCntVal values of picA and picB, respectively, immediately after the invocation of the decoding process for picture order count for picB, the picture picB is referred to as the recovery point picture.
-Otherwise, the first picture picC with nuh_layer_id equal to targetLayerId in output order for which PicOrderCnt( picC ) is greater than PicOrderCnt( picA ) plus the value of recovery_poc_cnt is referred to as the recovery point picture, where PicOrderCnt( picA ) and PicOrderCnt( picC ) are the PicOrderCntVal values of picA and picC, respectively, immediately after the invocation of the decoding process for picture order count for picC.
+recovery_poc_cnt specifies the recovery point of decoded pictures in the current layer in output order.
+If there is a picture picB in the current layer that follows the current picture picA but precedes an access unit containing an IRAP picture in the current layer in decoding order and PicOrderCnt( picB ) is equal to PicOrderCnt( picA ) plus the value of recovery_poc_cnt, where PicOrderCnt( picA ) and PicOrderCnt( picB ) are the PicOrderCntVal values of picA and picB, respectively, immediately after the invocation of the decoding process for picture order count for picB, the picture picB is referred to as the recovery point picture.
+Otherwise, the first picture picC in the current layer in output order for which PicOrderCnt( picC ) is greater than PicOrderCnt( picA ) plus the value of recovery_poc_cnt is referred to as the recovery point picture, where PicOrderCnt( picA ) and PicOrderCnt( picC ) are the PicOrderCntVal values of picA and picC, respectively, immediately after the invocation of the decoding process for picture order count for picC.
 The recovery point picture shall not precede the current picture in decoding order.
-All decoded pictures with nuh_layer_id equal to targetLayerId in output order are indicated to be correct or approximately correct in content starting at the output order position of the recovery point picture.
+All decoded pictures in the current layer in output order are indicated to be correct or approximately correct in content starting at the output order position of the recovery point picture.
 The value of recovery_poc_cnt shall be in the range of −MaxPicOrderCntLsb / 2 to MaxPicOrderCntLsb / 2 − 1, inclusive.

-exact_match_flag indicates whether decoded pictures with nuh_layer_id equal to targetLayerId at and subsequent to the specified recovery point in output order derived by starting the decoding process at the access unit containing the recovery point SEI message will be an exact match to the pictures with nuh_layer_id equal to targetLayerId that would be produced by starting the decoding process at the location of a previous access unit where the picture of the layer with nuh_layer_id equal to targetLayerId and the pictures of all the direct and indirect reference layers are IRAP pictures, if any, in the bitstream.
+exact_match_flag indicates whether decoded pictures in the current layer at and subsequent to the specified recovery point in output order derived by starting the decoding process at the access unit containing the recovery point SEI message will be an exact match to the pictures in the current layer that would be produced by starting the decoding process at the location of a previous access unit where the picture of the layer in the current layer and the pictures of all the direct and indirect reference layers are IRAP pictures, if any, in the bitstream.
 The value 0 indicates that the match may not be exact and the value 1 indicates that the match will be exact.
-When exact_match_flag is equal to 1, it is a requirement of bitstream conformance that the decoded pictures with nuh_layer_id equal to targetLayerId at and subsequent to the specified recovery point in output order derived by starting the decoding process at the access unit containing the recovery point SEI message shall be an exact match to the pictures with nuh_layer_id equal to targetLayerId that would be produced by starting the decoding process at the location of a previous access unit where the picture of the layer with nuh_layer_id equal to targetLayerId and the pictures of all the direct and indirect reference layers are IRAP pictures, if any, in the bitstream.
+When exact_match_flag is equal to 1, it is a requirement of bitstream conformance that the decoded pictures in the current layer at and subsequent to the specified recovery point in output order derived by starting the decoding process at the access unit containing the recovery point SEI message shall be an exact match to the pictures in the current layer that would be produced by starting the decoding process at the location of a previous access unit where the picture of the layer in the current layer and the pictures of all the direct and indirect reference layers are IRAP pictures, if any, in the bitstream.

 NOTE 4 – When performing random access, decoders should infer all references to unavailable pictures as references to pictures containing only intra coding blocks and having sample values given by Y equal to ( 1 << ( BitDepthY − 1 ) ), Cb and Cr both equal to ( 1 << ( BitDepthC − 1 ) ) (mid-level grey), regardless of the value of exact_match_flag.